JasonGehl/movie_catalogue/README.md

     npm start

-Server will be hosted at http://localhost:3000/, backend server will be hosted at http://localhost:3001
+Frontend will be hosted at http://localhost:3000/, backend server will be hosted at http://localhost:3001/

 Navigate to the server to begin!